SamyNarrainen/google-java-format/README.md

-# google-java-format
+# Modified google-java-format

-`google-java-format` is a program that reformats Java source code to comply with [Google Java Style][].
+This project is a slightly modified version of `google-java-format`, a program that reformats Java source code to comply with [Google Java Style][].

 [Google Java Style]: https://google.github.io/styleguide/javaguide.html